 Whether an educator is incorporating Take Charge Today's free lesson plans into existing courses or teaching an entire course, resources are available to save educators time.
 Examples include:

-- State and National Standards – lesson plans are aligned to most state and national standards.
+- National Standards – lesson plans are aligned to crosswalks for several national standards.

 - Course guides – interactive download pages with links to every lesson plan recommended for a variety of course lengths and resources to enhance a course are available.